-Ribollita is a soup that actually has bread in it.
-And since the bread is immersed in broth, there’s no need to worry about it being perfectly crisp or crusty.
-In fact, bread that’s a bit stale stands up to the broth quite nicely.
+Ribollita is a Tuscan white bean soup that actually has bread in it.
+It's sometimes even called bread soup.
+And since the bread is immersed in broth, there's no need to worry about it being perfectly crisp or crusty.
+In fact, bread that's a bit stale stands up to the broth quite nicely.

 And bread in your soup is so delicious and comforting.